 The course intends to provide an overview on state court law and arbitration as alternative means to resolve disputes and familiarize students with their respective advantages and disadvantages, which are indispensable for an informed choice.

 Dr. Stefan Zeyher is a partner of Schilling, Zutt & Anschütz.
 He was admitted to the bar in 2006.
 In his practice he focuses on representing his clients in litigation and arbitration matters as a counsel; he also has experience as an arbitrator.
 Furthermore, Dr. Zeyher advises his clients on corporate law, group law, public and private M&A and commercial law.
 Dr. Zeyher studied at the Universities of Constance, Mannheim (Dr. iur.) and St. Gallen, Switzerland (Executive Master of European and International Business Law).
-He attended the Harvard Negotiation Institute's Summer Programs.
-Dr. Zeyher authored publications in the fields of corporate, M&A, capital markets and civil procedure law.
-He also gaves lectures in European law at the Mannheim Business School and is a member of the German Institution of Arbitration, the Academic Corporate Law Association, and the Academic Banking Law Association.
+Dr. Zeyher authored publications in the fields of corporate law, M&A, capital markets, civil procedure law and arbitration.

 Introduction to German Private Law